unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Output

-If the creation succeed UNS CLI prompts yout UNIK token ID and links to see token and transaction in the UNS explorer.
+If the creation succeed <uns>uns.network</uns> CLI prompts yout UNIK token ID and links to see token and transaction in the <uns>uns.network</uns> explorer.

 ```
 Computing UNIK fingerprint... done